Big factor in COVID votes: Would Dems sink first Biden goal? | WTOP

 Sen. Kyrsten Sinema, D-Ariz., has suggested she might oppose it, too.
 She said Democrats shouldn’t whisk it to passage using special rules that would let them avoid a Republican filibuster, which would require an unattainable 60 votes to overcome.

 Manchin’s office did not make him available for an interview.
-Earlier this month he told The Hill, a political publication, that $11 hourly would be “responsible and reasonable.”
+Earlier this month he told The Hill, a political publication, that an $11 hourly wage would be “responsible and reasonable.”

 Even more ominously, the Senate parliamentarian is expected to rule soon on whether the minimum wage provision must be tossed from the bill.
 Under expedited procedures Democrats are using, items can’t be included that aren’t principally budget-related, and it’s unclear if Democrats would have the votes to overturn such a decision.

-Yet even in a Congress where virtually every Democratic vote is needed, few if any are overtly threatening to take the entire bill down unless they get their way.
+Yet even with every Democrat having leverage because virtually all votes are needed, there have been no overt threats to take the entire bill down unless they get their way.

 “Every Democrat understands that at this moment in history, this unprecedented moment of pain and suffering for working families, it is absolutely imperative we support the president, that we do what the American people want and we pass that package,” he said in an interview.